Table of Contents

 AI Agents in Landbot are powered by GPT models under the hood.
 That makes them flexible and powerful โ€” but to get the best results, you need to set them up with clear guardrails.
 A well-configured agent can feel smart, safe, and helpful.
 A poorly set one can get lost, loop endlessly, or confuse users ๐Ÿฅด

-To help you avoid that, here are best practices across four key features: Agent Instructions, Knowledge Base, Jump To, and Storing Data.
+To help you avoid that, here are best practices across four key features: Instructions, Knowledge Base, Outputs, and Store Data.

-If you are just getting started with AI Agents, we recommend that you first check out our AI Agents Overview article, here.
+If you are just getting started with AI Agents, we recommend that you first check out our AI Agent Block article, here.

 ๐Ÿ“ Instructions: Set the Ground Rules